Skip to content

 The correct vote to stop his power grab is to VOTE YES.

 If you vote no, Pekau will expand his powers.
 The village will have a manager who can be anyone.
 Currently, the Village Manager MUST meet the rigid state requirements to have professional leadership skills and knowledge about government management.
-Under Pekau’s plan, he can hire whomever he wants. regardless of skills.
+Under Pekau’s plan, he can hire whoever he wants. regardless of skills.
 He will give them a contract, too, just like the current village manager system.
 But instead of having experience or answering to the board, Pekau’s hire will answer to him.
 Get more info here.

 You deserve an alternative to the misleading information in Pekau’s political bully pulpit eNewsletter.

-I promise I will ALWAYS tell it like it is, be straight forward, upfront and honest about every issue I address, expressing my opinions based on my decades of journalism and writing experience.
+I promise I will ALWAYS tell it like it is, be straight forward, upfront ,and honest about every issue I address, expressing my opinions based on my decades of journalism and writing experience.

 You may agree or you may not.
-But you will always be able to make up your own minds when you hear all sides, review the real facts, and ignore the irrelevant vicious personal attacks.
+But you will always be able to make up your own minds when you hear all sides, review the real facts, and ignore the irrelevant, vicious personal attacks.

-(Ray Hanania is an award winning former Chicago City Hall reporter.
+(Ray Hanania is an award-winning former Chicago City Hall reporter.
 A political analyst and CEO of Urban Strategies Group, Hanania’s opinion columns on mainstream issues are published in the Southwest News Newspaper Group in the Des Plaines Valley News, Southwest News-Herald, The Regional News, The Reporter Newspapers.
 His Middle East columns are published in the Arab News.
 For more information on Ray Hanania visit www.Hanania.com or email him at rghanania@gmail.com.)

 Subscribe to Ray’s Columns